From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Introduction

+The two challenges boil down to one question: how to obtain supervision from a small MLLM that guides the MLLM on both what to generate and when to be confident.
+Inspired by human cognition, we note that humans are more capable of explaining and reconstructing reasoning paths towards a known conclusion in Hindsight than reasoning from scratch in Foresight.
+We hypothesize that the same asymmetry holds for MLLMs: conditioned on the target answer as an anchor, the MLLM produces more precise and higher-quality trajectories, which we validate in the Pilot Analysis.
+Moreover, the Hindsight also tells when to be confident: it annotates where the confidence of the Foresight student is misaligned with the correctness.
+Therefore, by conditioning on the answer as privileged information~\cite{vapnik2015learningusingprivilegedinformation,lopezpaz2016unifyingprivileged}, the small MLLM is turned into its own Hindsight teacher, from which a Foresight student learns from a forward perspective without answer access.

-In our paper, we propose the Hindsight Distilled Reasoning (HinD) framework with Knowledge Encouragement Preference Optimization (KEPO) for KBVQA.
-To tackle the reasoning supervision problem, we propose to exploit the Hindsight wisdom of MLLMs, which elicits the internal reasoning ability of MLLMs through ``post-hoc rationalization''.
-Specifically, we construct the Hindsight-Zero training data by directly prompting the MLLM to connect the intermediate dots between the input and the ground-truth answer, which enables the self-generation of goal-oriented and conclusion-aligned CoT data from smaller MLLMs.
-Then, we self-distill the Hindsight-Zero to the MLLM itself to fine-tune a CoT Generator and Knowledge Generator, aiming at sequential reasoning steps and discrete relevant facts, respectively.
-During this distillation, the model learns to generate reasoning processes using only the image and question, without answer access.
-To tackle the knowledge confidence-correctness misalignment, we optimize the Knowledge Generator with KEPO to prefer the less-confident but helpful knowledge, i.e., ground-truth answer containing, over the over-confident but unhelpful ones.
+In our paper, we propose the \textbf{Self-Encouraged Hindsight Distillation Reasoning (HinD) framework} for Knowledge-based Visual Question Answering, which uses a Hindsight teacher with privileged information to teach the Foresight student without it.
+We construct the Hindsight-Zero training data as Hindsight teacher by directly prompting the MLLM to connect the intermediate dots between the input and the reasoning target, which enables the generation of goal-oriented and conclusion-aligned reasoning data from small MLLMs.
+Since sequential reasoning steps and discrete relevant facts follow different semantic distributions, we distill the Hindsight-Zero to fine-tune the Foresight Student, composed of CoT Generator and Knowledge Generator.
+The modularized design enables clean distribution alignment for easier optimization.
+To tackle the knowledge confidence-correctness misalignment, the Hindsight teacher annotates and guides the Foresight student by verifying when the student should be confident.
+Specifically, we propose Knowledge Encouragement Preference Optimization to optimize the Knowledge Generator to encourage the generation of under-confident but relevant knowledge over the over-confident but unhelpful ones.
 Finally, Answer Generator summarizes an answer based on the generated CoT and sampled knowledge.
 Experiments on OK-VQA and A-OKVQA demonstrate the effectiveness of HinD.
-Our contributions can be summarized as follows: \begin{itemize} \item We introduce the Hindsight Distilled Reasoning (HinD) framework with self-generated Hindsight-Zero data, which efficiently elicits the internal reasoning ability of smaller MLLMs. \item We propose Knowledge Encouragement Preference Optimization (KEPO) to align the knowledge generation confidence and correctness to elicit vision-language agnostic internal knowledge. \item Experiments on OK-VQA and A-OKVQA show that by fully eliciting and exploiting the internal reasoning ability of MLLMs, HinD reaches superior performance without GPT APIs or outside knowledge. \end{itemize}